How to Apply

 Letters from these sources provide an assessment of your qualifications and potential.
 More importantly, requiring this communication helps to ensure that the issue of time away from your program or school has been discussed.

-In making your request for letters of recommendation or completion of the special dean’s form (see Student Participation in AAFP Leadership Activities in the application section), it is helpful to include specific information about the position you are seeking and how this opportunity relates to your education.
+In making your request for letters of recommendation or completion of the special dean’s form, it is helpful to include specific information about the position you are seeking and how this opportunity relates to your education.
 It is also worth noting how you plan to share information gathered from meetings (e.g., volunteer to present during a brown bag lunch, grand rounds, etc.).
 Letters of recommendation must be on the institution’s letterhead.